 Pictures of Hindu temple in Oklahoma City

-Who is the real Hindu?: A newspaper article that reflects on actions by extremist Hindus in IndiaShould Christian believers eat food that has been offered at a shrine to Hindu gods such as Krishna?
+Who is the real Hindu? -- A newspaper column that reflects on actions by extremist Hindus in IndiaShould Christian believers eat food that has been offered at a shrine to Hindu gods such as Krishna?

 |What should a Christian do when friends pull him into a weekly service at a Hindu shrine? [ read more ]|